dd9jn/rfc4880bis/crypto-refresh.md

 Curve25519 | integer | prefixed native | N/A | N/A | N/A
 X448       | prefixed 56 octets of secret | prefixed native | N/A | N/A | N/A

-For the native octet-string forms of encoded EdDSA objects, see {{RFC8032}}.
+For the native octet-string forms of EdDSA values, see {{RFC8032}}.
-For the native octet-string forms of encoded ECDH secret scalars and points, see {{RFC7748}}.
+For the native octet-string forms of ECDH secret scalars and points, see {{RFC7748}}.

 ## Symmetric-Key Algorithms {#symmetric-algos}